This set of Engineering Metrology test focuses on “Optical Instruments for Angular Measurement”.

 c) It is a more precise instrument than autocollimator

-d) It has wide field of application without the operation of a micrometer
+d) It has a wide field of application without the operation of a micrometer

 Explanation: It is a type of collimator and contains a small illuminated scale.
 The instrument measures by comparing the readings obtained from a standard.
 This is less precise instrument than autocollimator but it has wide field of application for general angular measurement.